aliass532/bl-mt798x-dhcpd/README.md

 - [ ] Build BL2 (Normal)
 - [ ] Build BL2 (Overclocking)
 - [ ] Multi-layout support (Only for multi-layout devices)
+- [ ] Special subnet support (Custom default IP for DHCPD)

+> Although you can customize the dhcpd subnet, but the mask is fixed to "255.255.255.0", so you must ensure your device is in this subnet.

 ## FIT support